 The goal of this project is not to see you implement experiments/get a result, necessarily (though, wonderful if you do), but rather to spend time carefully scoping an idea that can be followed up on.
 If anything is unclear, please ask!
 Projects are to be either solo or in pairs.
 If you would like to work in a larger group, you will need to get permission (I will ask you to delineate what each person's role is and ask that you stick to that for the remainder of the quarter).

 This is a very short pitch and should be a light lift.
-Come prepared with a slide or two, and plan on a 2-minute pitch (we'll then discuss for a few minutes).
 What problems are you looking to address, or more generally, what problem domain are you interested in?
 What collection of work are you interested in building on?
 What methods are you looking to explore?
 That is, if you have identified these.
 And this need not be final!
 Just a way for us to get started.

 You will submit a short (~half page) follow-up report: by now, you should have settled on solo/partner/group.
 Please tell me about the team, describe any new scoping, and address any feedback.